jconkli07/CircuitPython/README.md

 <img src="https://github.com/jconkli07/CircuitPython/blob/62241d3f26ff94e50bd7a05ae380ea1cb6ca0399/Files/distance_sensor_wiring.png"/>

 ### Reflection
 I had some issues because you cannot use float values in dot.fill() so it was giving me errors. max(x,y) outputs whichever number is highest, min(x,y) does opposite.
+I used max and min to constrain the rgb values to 0<x<255.
 I was able to reuse much of the code from the LED blink assignment, and then just add the distance sensor part. int(x) outputs x converted to an integer (it drops any decimals, for example 4.15 becomes 4).
+I partially simplified the equations so things like 255(20-dist)/15 became 17(20-dist).

 [Back to Table of Contents](#Table-of-Contents)